section-engineering-education/engineering-education/content/articles/how-to-detect-stop-traffic-using-deep-rcnn-in-both-real-time-and-offline-mode-in-matlab/index.md

 - A new window opens up, and when you click on the load tab.
 Define the data source to import your dataset.

 ![loading data](/engineering-education/how-to-detect-stop-traffic-using-deep-r-cnn-in-both-real-time-and-offline-mode-in-matlab/stopFive.png)

-- Import all the 60images.
+- Import all the `60` images.
 Click on the ROI label definition to define your ROI using the bounding boxes.

 ![show roi label def](/engineering-education/how-to-detect-stop-traffic-using-deep-r-cnn-in-both-real-time-and-offline-mode-in-matlab/stopSix.png)